juandavidzuluaga/doc-otobo-admin/content/processes-automation/web-services.rst

    ..
 TODO: what is this?

 Debug threshold
    The default value is *Debug*.
-When configured in this manner all communication logs are registered in the database.
+When configured in this manner, all communication logs are registered in the database.
 Each subsequent debug threshold value is more restrictive and discards communication logs of lower order than the one set in the system.

    Debug threshold levels (from lower to upper):